Judas Priest: Sad Wings of Destiny (1975–1977)

-The band performed "Rocka Rolla" on BBC Two's The Old Grey Whistle Test in 1975, as well as the "Dreamer Deceiver"–"Deceiver" pair the year before the songs appeared on Sad Wings of Destiny.
+Judas Priest performed "Rocka Rolla" on BBC Two's The Old Grey Whistle Test in 1975, as well as the "Dreamer Deceiver"–"Deceiver" pair the year before the songs appeared on Sad Wings of Destiny.
 Hinch left the band for reasons that are disputed and was replaced with Alan Moore, who returned to the band in October 1975.
 Finances were tight: band members restricted themselves to one meal a day—and several took on part-time work—while they recorded their follow-up album on a budget of £2,000.
 The group intended to make an album mixing straight-ahead rock with a progressive edge.

 The band recorded Sad Wings of Destiny over two weeks in November and December 1975 at Rockfield Studios in Wales.
 The band stayed sober during the 12-hour recording sessions.
 The cover depicts a struggling, grounded angel surrounded by flames and wearing a devil's three-pronged cross, which became the band's symbol.
-The album was released in March 1976, with "The Ripper" as lead single.
+The album was released in March 1976, with "The Ripper" as its lead single.
 The band supported the album with a headlining tour of the UK from April to June 1976.
 By this time Halford joked that fans should burn their copies of Rocka Rolla.